bcgov/fbp-go/README.md

   - Work towards a screen where you can see the impact of changing FFMC on fire.
 - Do lots of re-factoring (code was written as p.o.c. in a big rush).
 - Persist last settings?
 (Except for lat/long - since that's a log of the persons location and we don't want to persist anything personal)
-- Consider: reducing the lower range of FFMC to 60.

 ## Log of changes & decisions.

 - [x] Advanced+Basic: Moved curing from 2nd to last, to last.
 - [x] Advanced: Change PDF and PC to sliders.
 - [x] Advanced+Basic: Prompting for location permissions if not already granted.
+(Implemented and test for Android, iOS testing outstanding.)
 - [x] Changed icon for iOS.
 - [x] Added crown fraction burned to basic screen.
 - [x] More space on left hand side.